MichaelLee-ceo/Learning-Drone-Camera-Movements-using-GAN/README.md

 # Learning-Drone-Camera-Movements-using-GAN
-This project aims to learn different style of drone camera movements from the videos on the internet.
+This project aims to learn different style of drone camera movements from various videos on the internet.

 Two main sections of our work:
 1. Trajectories extraction